techbang/open_graph_helper/README.markdown

     gem 'open_graph_helper'

-If you want to use the edge code on Github, specify the `:git` option.
+If you want to use the edge version on Github, specify the `:git` option.

     gem 'open_graph_helper', :git => 'git://github.com/techbang/open_graph_helper.git'

-And then type
+And run

     bundle install

 to install this plug-in.

-Also, to make the Social Plugin work, you need to include JavaScript SDK in your page.
+You need to include JavaScript SDK in your page to make  Social Plugin works.
 See [Facebook JavaScript SDK](http://developers.facebook.com/docs/reference/javascript/) for more details.

-If you're using [Facebooker2](https://github.com/mmangino/facebooker2), you can include the SDK by `<%= fb_connect_async_js %>`.
+If you're want to use [Facebooker2](https://github.com/mmangino/facebooker2), please include the SDK by `<%= fb_connect_async_js %>`.

-Finally, to make the `<meta>` tags work, don't forget to add XML namespaces to the `<html>` tag:
+The last thing: don't forget to add XML namespaces to the `<html>` tag, or `<meta>` tags won't work.

 ``` html
 <html xmlns="http://www.w3.org/1999/xhtml"